Exploring all the different types of property in Portugal

 Finding the right property to rent out

-If you do plan to offer your new property as a holiday let, you may need to slightly adjust your priorities to accommodate the average tourist’s wishes, as well as your own.
-Easy access to beaches and amenities, and a versatile layout, need to take precedence over quirky features that may appeal to you – only you!
+If you do plan on buying property in Portugal to use as a holiday let, you may need to slightly adjust your priorities.
+This is because you need to accommodate the average tourist’s wishes, as well as your own.
+Easy access to beaches and amenities, and a versatile layout, need to take precedence over quirky features that may appeal to you – but only to you!

 The Portugal Buying Guide is designed to support you through each stage of buying property in Portugal, providing relevant, up-to-date information and tips from Portugal property experts and expats who have been through the process themselves.
 The guide helps you to: